nhrones/Devtools_Hot/readme.md

 - must reference a `bundle.js` file as type module\
   \<script type=module src="bundle.js"\>\</script\>

-- should have one or more stylesheets\
-  \<link rel="stylesheet" href="./style.css"\>

-- for bundling with esbuild, a configuration must be included

 ## Code injection (injector.ts)

 The hot-browser-refresh is accomplished by emdedding a temporary\